pygame/pygame/docs/reST/ref/freetype.rst

       Read only.
 Return True if the font contains outline glyphs.
 If so, the point size is not limited to available bitmap sizes.

+   .. attribute:: use_bitmap_strikes

+      | :sl:`allow the use of embeddeded bitmaps in an outline font file`
+      | :sg:`use_bitmap_strikes -> bool`

+      Some scalable fonts contain embedded bitmaps for particular point sizes.
+This property controls whether or not those bitmap strikes are used.
+Setting ``False`` disables the loading of any bitmap strike.
+      Setting ``True``, the default value, allows bitmap strikes for an unrotated render when no style other than :attr:`wide` or :attr:`underline` is set.
+This property has no effect on bitmap files.

+      See also :attr:`fixed_sizes` and :meth:`get_sizes`.

    .. attribute:: antialiased